haoharryfeng/testpage4/hire.md

 The anticipated duration of the position is 2 years (extendable) with a negotiable start date.

 #### Qualifications:
 1. Candidates should have a recent doctoral degree in biostatistics, statistics, bioinformatics, biomedical informatics or related field.
-ABD (All-But-Degree) doctoral students are encouraged to apply.
+ABD doctoral students are encouraged to apply.
 2. Proficiency in statistical computing in R.
 3. Experience in using High-Performance Computing.
 4. Knowledge in genetics/genomics is preferred, but not required.